dtekcth/mediawiki-instance/README.md

 ```

 3. The `sensitiveSettings.php.template` needs to be moved to
-`sensitiveSettings.php` and the variables configure properly.
+`sensitiveSettings.php` and the variables configured properly.
    * The `$wgSMTP` is optional and is needed if the wiki should be able to send
      email.
-This is useful for verifying emailaddress.
+Useful for verifying emailaddress.
-   * The database settings need to be configured accoring to the settings you
+   * The database settings need to be configured according to the settings you
      enter during the web-configuration phase later on
      Note: if these settings are changed from the default in the template you also need to change them
      in `docker-compose.yml`
-   * The `$wgSecretKey` needs to be a 64character long random string.
+   * The `$wgSecretKey` needs to be a 64 characters long random string.
 Mediawiki
      uses this for cryptography so make sure this isn't leaked
    * The `$wgUpgradeKey` is used during the web-configuration phase later on

 4. Start the containers with `docker-compose up -d`

-5. go to `localhost:8081/mw-config` to configure the wiki, follow the
+5. time for web-configuration, go to `localhost:8081/mw-config` to configure the wiki and follow the
    instructions

 6. This is as far as this guide will take you.
 Becuase of how the LocalSettings